IN THIS POST:

 Where is XEC’s DUC inventory?

-From Enverus we have pulled down the DUCs for Cimarex in the Delaware basin.
+We loaded DUC locations for Cimarex in the Delaware basin into Forecast Engine and Spotfire.
 There are 50+ DUCs split between several units across their position.
 We are going to run these DUCs at 6 different completion designs to see if we can gain insights on which designs should be run at each location.

 Historically, Cimarex has employed one completion design on their inventory: